-The remuneration policy forms an integral part of the Bank's corporate governance practice and is developed in accordance with its operational model, business strategy, objectives, long-term interests of the Bank as well as the long-term value creation for Shareholders and incorporates measures to avoid conflict of interest.
+The Remuneration Policy, which is applicable to all Bank's employees and covers their total remuneration, forms an integral part of the Bank's corporate governance practice and is developed in accordance with its operational model, business strategy, objectives, long-term interests of the Bank as well as the long-term value creation for Shareholders and incorporates measures to avoid conflict of interest.

-Also, the remuneration policy promotes sound and effective risk management and is consistent with the objectives of the Bank's business and risk strategy, corporate culture and values, long term interests of the Bank and the measures used to avoid conflicts of interest and does not encourage excessive risk-taking on behalf of the Bank.
+Also, the remuneration policy promotes sound and effective risk management and is consistent with the objectives of the Bank's business and risk strategy, corporate culture and values, long term interests of the Bank and the measures used to avoid conflicts of interest and should not encourage excessive risk-taking on behalf of the Bank.

-The Bank has established a competitive remuneration framework in order to attract, engage and retain its Directors and employees.
+The Bank has established a competitive remuneration framework in order to attract, engage and retain its employees.
 Its basic principles are to:

-- safeguard that remuneration is sufficient to retain and attract executives with appropriate skills and experience - monitor that internal equity between business units is applied - avoid excessive risk taking - take into consideration repetitive unresolved audit issues - safeguard ethical association with the Bank's approved code of conduct - link remuneration with long-term performance.
+- safeguard that remuneration is sufficient to retain and attract executives with appropriate skills and experience - monitor that internal equity between all units is applied - avoid excessive risk taking - link remuneration with long-term performance.